lauraineMK/metaschool/README.md

 5. Push to the branch (git push origin feature/amazing-feature)
 6. Open a Pull Request

+## Documentation

+There are files related to issues that need to be resolved located in the `doc` folder.

 ## License

 This project is licensed under the MIT License.